mle86/php-request-authentication/doc/Class_AuthenticationMethod.md

 Authentication method used to sign or to verify requests.

-All implementation have two use cases:
+All implementations have two use cases:

  - **Authentication:**
    Using the `authenticate()` method,